Polynomial transformation: Scaling the roots

 The factor c^{n} appears here because, if c and the coefficients of P are integers or belong to some integral domain, the same is true for the coefficients of Q.

-In the special case where $c=a_0$, all coefficients of Q are multiple of c, and $\frac{Q}{c}$ is a monic polynomial, whose coefficients belong to any integral domain containing c and the coefficients of P. This polynomial transformation is often used to reduce questions on algebraic numbers to questions on algebraic integers.
+In the special case where $c=a_0$, all coefficients of Q are multiples of c, and $\frac{Q}{c}$ is a monic polynomial, whose coefficients belong to any integral domain containing c and the coefficients of P. This polynomial transformation is often used to reduce questions on algebraic numbers to questions on algebraic integers.

 Combining this with a translation of the roots by $\frac{a_1}{na_0}$, allows to reduce any question on the roots of a polynomial, such as root-finding, to a similar question on a simpler polynomial, which is monic and does not have a term of degree n − 1.
 For examples of this, see Cubic function § Reduction to a depressed cubic or Quartic function § Converting to a depressed quartic.